fabric8io/docker-maven-plugin/doc/manual/docker-build.md

   See [Start-up Arguments](#startup-arguments) for details.
 * **env** holds environments as described in
   [Setting Environment Variables and Labels](#setting-environment-variables-and-labels).
-* **args** is Map specifying the value of [Docker build args](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables-build-arg) which should be used when building the image with an external Dockerfile which uses build arguments.
-  The key-value syntax is the same as when defining Maven properties (or `labels` or `env`).
-  This argument is ignored when no external Dockerfile is used.
 * **from** specifies the base image which should be used for this image.
 If not given this default to `busybox:latest` and is suitable for a pure data image.